 Concepts and prototypes : Triumph Fury

-THE Triumph Fury was a little more than a motorshow crowd pleaser – it was a hint at what Triumph could really achieve with its sports car range during the Sixties.
+The Triumph Fury was a little more than a motor show crowd pleaser – it was a hint at what Triumph could really achieve with its sports car range during the 1960s.

-AN article by Mike McCarthy in the 3rd August 1974 issue of ‘Motor’ magazine described two Triumph prototypes then in private ownership.
+An article by Mike McCarthy in the 3 August 1974 issue of Motor magazine described two Triumph prototypes then in private ownership.
 One, variously named TRX or Bullet, was a bulky two-seater tourer of 1950 aimed exclusively at the US market.
 It appeared to be a near doppelganger of the Austin A90 Atlantic, and seemed every bit as undesirable.

 A new roadster